maplibre/maplibre.github.io/content/roadmap/metal/_index.md

 ## Status (2023-03-24)

 The Metal project team has started working with the goal of delivering a Metal beta release by the end of 2023.
 AWS and Meta are supporting this initiative.

+## Status (2023-05-21)

+The Metal project is ongoing.
+Below are the updates:

+- All team members are now onboarded
+- Project Phase 1: Rendering Modularisation is underway with the goal of reaching a stable phase that will allow a pre-release, before going full steam on Metal implementation.